vkn84527/MATRIX-CALCULATOR-IN-PYTHON/README.md

-# Project: Matrix Calculator In Python With Source Code
+# Project: Matrix Calculator In Python

 This Matrix Calculator project In Python is a simple project developed using Python.
 The project is for solving the matrix calculations.
 So, the user can select any option they want in the calculations.
 Hence, the user can use a matrix calculator from this application.
 The project file has a python script (main.py).
 This is a simple command-line project which is very easy to understand and use.